top of page

 At Home with Your Newborn -- The Vibe Triangulation

 Nouvelle parentalité is a beautiful, delicate, challenging, exciting, sometimes desperate, tear-drenched, hope-filled, frightening, joyous, dreamy, sensational, personal, universal experience.
-This playlist steps through a day and night in the life of a brand new mother – and lays bare all perfections and imperfections therein.
+This playlist steps through a day and night in the life of a brand new mother and is, as a new mother is, all over the map.

 Comments